GeminiDRSoftware/F2Cookbook/source/Tutorial_MOS_actual.rst

        return ls_arc_dict, mos_arc_dict

-The wavelength calibration at longer wavelengths is often more successful if the thermal continuum emission is subtracted from the arc lamp spectrum.
+The wavelength calibration in the K-band is often more successful if the thermal continuum emission is subtracted from the arc lamp spectrum.
 Such exposures are taken as lamp-off *flats*, but should be treated as if they are *darks*.
 The ``selectArcs()`` function tries to deal with this by looking for a flat with the same exposure time and setting as each arc and a sequence number that differs only by one, indicating it was taken either immediately before or immediately after the arc.
+If your data do not follow this pattern, you may need to manually assign an appropriate exposure if there is no suitable ``MCdark`` file.

 .. code-block:: python